More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - At the ticket office: go directly to the monument.
 The disadvantage is that the queues to buy tickets are usually long every day.

-- Buy online: the most recommended option, as it avoids waiting.
+- Online purchase: the most recommended option, as it avoids waiting.

 - For shows: on the official website of the Verona Arena, you can purchase tickets for concerts and events.